Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Inspect the parameter traces.
 Note that the gtr run has many more model parameters than the jc model above.

 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?
+No, I don't think so.
+Looking at the traces, there are many that form step-wise patterns, occupy a large amount of vertical space (instead of white "sandwiching" a trace that hovers around a relatively consistent, darker horizontal line), and have low ESS scores in red and yellow.
+The greyed-out burn-in traces also show a climbing pattern and don't seem to reach a consistent position during the burn-in.

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?
+The parameter estimates for the two runs are quite similar to each other, but not as similar as for the Jukes Cantor runs, especially for posterior and likelihood variances and std errors.
+The marginal probability distributions and traces mostly overlap with each other, but not as tightly as for the JC runs.
+The two trees are different.
+Tree 1 shows Tarsius as belonging to a clade containing Cheirogaleus, Microcebus, Lepilemur, Lemur, Varecia, Propithecus, Daubentonia, Galago, Otelemur, Perodictus, Loris, and Nycticebus, and this has a posterior probability of 1.
+Tree 2 shows something quite different, and instead Tarsius does not cluster with any of the other primates in forming a clade and is its own separate branch.
+Tree 2 also shows Callcebus, Saimiri, Cebus, Aotus, Alouatta, Chlorocebus, Macaca, Colobus, Hyobates, and Pan all sharing an additional common ancestor that is not included in Tree 1.

+Note to self: Didn't change all output file names for the final analyses below, and I redid the GTR_Gamma.Rev analyses, so results in output folder now may be different than the observations described.

 ## Running on empty